IceColdLight/Langchain_Agent_Example/README.md

 conda activate langchain_test
 ```

-## API or GGUF oR GPTQ?
+## API or GGUF or GPTQ?

 This project uses the Mistral API, but I've written you a small guide that shows you how to use LLMs locally based on GGUF (even with GPU) and I've left some code in the files as reference.
 As you have a 4090 you might even be able to use GPTQ formats.
 However, be prepared for lots of headaches, as it's quite tricky getting this setup.
 Good luck!

 ## Langchain
-Now we have everything setup to start.
 Install langchain:

 ```
 conda install langchain -c conda-forge